bitDecayGames/haxeflixel-template/README.md

 1. Set the proper Github secrets:
     - `BUTLER_API_KEY`: The Butler API key from itch.io
     - `ANALYTICS_TOKEN`: The InfluxDB access token to the bucket
-2. Run the `setup_repo.sh` script to update github workflow files and project configuration json
+2. Run the `./bin/setup_repo.sh` script to update github workflow files and project configuration json

 ### Analytics
 - Holding `D` and pressing `M` at the main menu will allow playing the release game without sending metrics.
 This is indicated by a sound effect and a log message once pressed.